perslev/MultiPlanarUNet/README.md

 ## Usage

-Project initialization, model training, evaluation, prediction etc. may be performed using the scripts located in ```MultiPlanarUNet.bin```.
-The script named ```mp.py``` serves as an entry point to all other scripts, and is used as follows:
+Project initialization, model training, evaluation, prediction etc. can be performed using the scripts located in ```MultiPlanarUNet.bin```.
+The script named ```mp.py``` serves as an entry point to all other scripts, and it is used as follows:

 ```bash